-To receive financial aid from Central Pennsylvania College and the Federal Student Aid programs, a student must:
+To receive financial aid from Central Penn College and the Federal Student Aid programs, a student must:

-- Demonstrate financial need. - Maintain satisfactory academic progress. - Be enrolled in an eligible degree or certificate program. - Be enrolled on at least a half-time basis (6 credits).
+- · Demonstrate financial need.

+- Maintain satisfactory academic progress.

+- Be enrolled in an eligible degree program.

+- Be enrolled on at least a half-time basis (6 credits).
 Students enrolled on a less-thanfull-time basis (less than 12 credits) may have their financial aid reduced.
+Some stu-

-Some students enrolled on a less-than-half-time basis (less than 5 credits) may qualify only for a Federal Pell Grant. - Be a U.S. citizen, national, or permanent resident (eligible noncitizen). - Not owe a refund on a Federal Pell Grant or be in default on a Federal Perkins Loan (formerly NDSL), Federal Stafford Loan (formerly GSL), Parent Loan for Undergraduate Students (PLUS), or Supplemental Loan for Students (SLS). - Students cannot take more than 50% of their courses online or blended without affecting your PHEAA State Grant eligibility.
+- dents enrolled on a less-than-half-time basis (less than 5 credits) may qualify only for a Federal Pell Grant. - Be a U.S. citizen, national, or permanent resident (eligible noncitizen). - Not owe a refund on a Federal Pell Grant or be in default on a Federal Perkins Loan (formerly NDSL), Federal Stafford Loan (formerly GSL), Federal Direct Loan, PLUS Loans, or Supplemental Loan for Students (SLS). - Students cannot take more than 50% of their courses online or blended without affecting your PHEAA State Grant eligibility.